-Daikin offers a wide range of centrifugal vessel and component combinations to provide the right solution for your specific application.
-The single compressor WSC offers excellent full load performance.
+Daikin Applied offers a wide range of centrifugal vessel and component combinations to provide the right solution for your specific application.
 Our dual compressor WDC chillers offer many benefits, including outstanding part-load efficiency, and system redundancy similar to two separate chillers, with a lower total installed cost.
-WCC models also offer the dual compressor advantage, but with counterflow vessels and a separate refrigerant circuit for each compressor.
+WCC models also offer the dual compressor advantage but with counterflow vessels, and a separate refrigerant circuit for each compressor.
 In addition, the WCC excels in full load efficiency.
-Contact your Daikin representative for detailed information to decide which model is right for your job requirements.
+Contact your Daikin Applied representative for detailed information to decide which model is right for your job requirements.